Advantages of the Honors Experience

-As a student in the Williams Honors College, you'll have a chance to live in the Honors Residence Hall with other highly-motivated, self-challenging students.
+As a student in the Williams Honors College, you'll have a chance to live in the Honors Residence Hall with other high-achieving, self-motivated students.
 You can apply for additional scholarships, and gain leadership experience through student organizations and through the Honors Leadership Summit.
 Further, students in the Williams Honors College can design their own research focus, and get personal attention from faculty advisers.

 Students in the Williams Honors College enjoy:

 - Honors merit scholarships

-- First priority at class registration so that you can have the classes you need, with the instructors you select, during the semesters and at the hours you prefer
+- Priority for class registration so that you can schedule the classes you need, with the instructors you select, during the semesters and at the hours you prefer

 - One-on-one research with a faculty member in your chosen area of study

 - Special recognition at graduation and on your transcript

 The Honors Colloquia, open only to students in the Williams Honors College, are interdisciplinary seminars that are focused on discussion.
 The Honors Research Project provides students with a close working relationship with a faculty member.